| Home |

 Additional Info:

 They came out a tiny bit dry, but the melted chocolate really adds a nice creaminess and burst of sweetness.
-I recommend trying 4t canola oil instead of the margerine.
+I would recommend trying 2T canola oil.

 Filed in Appetizer, Breakfast, Peanut Butterless, Side Dish, Snack, Vegetarian